 - The best phones overall: Where the iPhone 12 ranks

-But how big a leap forward will the iPhone 12 be?
+But exactly how big a leap forward can you expect from the iPhone 12?
 To find out, we've run an iPhone 12-vs.-iPhone 8 comparison, matching up the iPhone 12 and iPhone 12 mini against the iPhone 8 and iPhone 8 Plus.
-Here's what you should expect if you make the leap to a new phone.
+Here's what you'll discover should you make the leap to a new phone.

 iPhone 12 vs. iPhone 8 specs